The IPO scene may be abuzz with launches, but an investor must bank on fundamentals to decide.

 The IPO lets early-stage investors liquidate their stakes.

-Companies which are going for an IPO ties up with an investment bank to help it sell its security.
+Companies that are going for an IPO ties up with an investment bank to help it sell its security.
 The investment bank then lines up the subscribers who will buy the security.
 Investment bankers call this process book-building as it tries to build a book of orders for the offering.
 Book-building may be done with a fixed price quoted or with a price band, which allows a final price to be set on the last day of the IPO, based on the bids.

-Investment banks support the book-building by providing investment information and research about the issuer to the public such as through a prospectus.
+Investment banks support book-building by providing investment information and research about the issuer to the public such as through a prospectus.
 The issuing company has to make a detailed disclosure of the business, the risks involved, and the intended use for the new fund.